tbsauce/social-engineering-toolkit-hardware/esp32/wifi_deauth_attack.md

 # Requirements

 - ESP32
-- Micro usb to usb A adapter
+- Micro USB to USB-A adapter

+---

-# Setup
+# Setup Guide

+### Step 1: Flash the ESP32 Firmware
-- Open the following URL [ESP32-Webflasher](https://tesa-klebeband.github.io/ESP32-Webflasher/) in Chrome or Edge.
+1. Open [ESP32-Webflasher](https://tesa-klebeband.github.io/ESP32-Webflasher/) in **Google Chrome** or **Microsoft Edge**.
+2. Follow the on-screen instructions to flash the firmware onto your ESP32.

+### Step 2: Connect to the ESP32 Network
-- After it's flashed connect to ESP32-Deauther wifi-network with the password esp32wroom32
+1. After flashing, connect to the `ESP32-Deauther` Wi-Fi network.
-- Finnally access the 192.168.4.1 ip to make the attack
+2. Use the default password: `esp32wroom32`.

+### Step 3: Access the Control Panel
+1. Open a web browser and navigate to `192.168.4.1`.
+2. Use the interface to configure and launch attacks.